What is the Health Star Rating system?

-On 9 December 2011, in response to Recommendation 50 of Labelling Logic, the Review of Food Labelling Law and Policy (2011), the Legislative and Governance Forum on Food Regulation (now known as the Australia and New Zealand Ministerial Forum on Food Regulation) agreed to the development of an easily understood, interpretive front-of-pack labelling scheme for packaged food products.
+On 9 December 2011, in response to a comprehensive review of food labelling law and policy, the Legislative and Governance Forum on Food Regulation (now known as the Australia and New Zealand Ministerial Forum on Food Regulation) agreed to the development of an easily understood, interpretive front-of-pack labelling scheme for packaged food products.

-The Project Committee commissioned two working groups to report on technical design, and on implementation, evaluation and education aspects of the Health Star Rating system.
+The Project Committee commissioned two working groups to report on technical design and the implementation, evaluation and education aspects of the system.

-Information about the process of developing the Health Star Rating system, including committee information and consumer market research reports, is available in the Food Regulation Secretariat updates on the Department of Health website.
+Information about the process of developing the Health Star Rating system, including committee information and consumer market research reports, is available on the Food Regulation Secretariat website.

-The algorithm that drives the Heath Star Rating Calculator was developed in consultation with Food Standards Australia New Zealand and other technical and nutrition experts.
+The algorithm that drives the Heath Star Rating Calculator was developed by the former Front-of-Pack Labelling Technical Design Working Group, in consultation with Food Standards Australia New Zealand and other technical and nutrition experts.

-The Health Star Rating Calculator is a modified version of the Nutrient Profiling Scoring Criterion developed by Food Standards Australia New Zealand for the regulation of health claims in Australia and New Zealand and prescribed in Standard 1.2.7 – Nutrition, Health and Related Claims of the Food Standards Code.
+The Health Star Rating Calculator is a modified version of the Nutrient Profiling Scoring Criterion developed by Food Standards Australia New Zealand for the regulation of health claims in Australia and New Zealand, as outlined in Standard 1.2.7 – Nutrition, Health and Related Claims of the Food Standards Code.

-The Australia and New Zealand Ministerial Forum on Food Regulation agreed that the Health Star Rating system would be implemented by industry on a voluntary basis over five years (from 27 June 2014), with a review after two years.
+The Australia and New Zealand Ministerial Forum on Food Regulation agreed that the Health Star Rating system would be implemented by industry on a voluntary basis over an initial five years (from 27 June 2014).
 Monitoring and evaluation of the Health Star Rating system will address three areas of enquiry: